B.S.E.E. in Electrical Engineering

 Summer internships are available for Ole Miss students with companies located in Mississippi and surrounding states.
 These positions offer valuable experience and may lead to careers upon graduation.

 B.S.E.E. in Electrical Engineering Faculty

-Electrical Engineering faculty members mentor students inside as well as outside the classroom.
-They provide advice regarding career paths, pursuing advanced studies, and solving academic issues.
-In addition to industrial or research laboratory experience, two Ole Miss faculty members are fellows of the professional society, the Institute of Electrical and Electronics Engineers.
+EE faculty mentor students inside as well as outside the classroom.
+They provide advice regarding career-paths, pursuing advanced studies, and solving academic issues.
+EE faculty have industrial or research laboratory experience.
+Two faculty are fellows of the professional society, IEEE.

 Specific requirements for the B.S.E.E. include: Writ 100, Writ 101, or Hon 101; Writ 102, Liba 102, or Hon 102; Math 261-264, Math 353; Chem 105, 115; Phys 211, 212, 221, 222; two Csci programming courses (biomedical emphasis or general) or three Csci programming courses (computer emphasis); Engr 309, 310, 321, 360, 361; El E 100, 235, 236, 237, 331, 340, 341, 351, 352, 353, 367, 385, 386, 391, 431, 461, 462, 485, 486; 11 hours of specified courses for biomedical, 12 hours of specified courses for computer, 3 hours of specified course for general; and appropriate hours of technical elective courses (6 hours for biomedical, 2 for computer, and 14 for general).
 Technical electives, if not already included in the requirement, may be chosen from El E 313, 314, 413, 414, 415, 425, 433, 441, 443, 447, 451, 453, 482, 487, 523, 525, 533, 534, 535, 586; Engr 597; Csci 361, 423, 521, 530, 551, 561.